-- (1) Planned environmental water is established in the water source as follows: - (a) the physical presence of water, resulting from the following: - (i) the environmental flow provisions as specified in Division 1 of Part 10, - (ii) the limitations on access to flows for supplementary water access licences in Division 2 of Part 8, - (b) the long-term average annual commitment of water as planned environmental water, resulting from compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit in Part 6. - (2) The planned environmental water established under subclause (1) (a) is maintained by: - (a) the environmental flow provisions specified in Division 1 of Part 10, - (b) the limitations on access to flows for supplementary water access licences as specified in Division 2 of Part 8. - (3) The planned environmental water established under subclause (1) (b) is maintained by the provisions in Part 6.
+- (1) Planned environmental water is established in the water source as follows: - (a) the physical presence of water, resulting from the following: the environmental flow provisions as specified in Division 1 of Part 10, - (i) the environmental flow provisions as specified in Division 1 of Part 10, - (ii) the limitations on access to flows for supplementary water access licences in Division 2 of Part 8. - (b) the long-term average annual commitment of water as planned environmental water, resulting from compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit in Part 6. - (2) The planned environmental water established under subclause (1) (a) is maintained by: the environmental flow provisions specified in Division 1 of Part 10. - (a) the environmental flow provisions specified in Division 1 of Part 10, - (b) the limitations on access to flows for supplementary water access licences as specified in Division 2 of Part 8. - (3) The planned environmental water established under subclause (1) (b) is maintained by the provisions in Part 6.